vivekkairi/run-gemini-cli/examples/workflows/README.md

 ## Available Workflows

+*   **[Gemini Dispatch](./gemini-dispatch)**: A central dispatcher that routes requests to the appropriate workflow based on the triggering event and the command provided in the comment.
 *   **[Issue Triage](./issue-triage)**: Automatically triage GitHub issues using Gemini.
 This workflow can be configured to run on a schedule or be triggered by issue events.
 *   **[Pull Request Review](./pr-review)**: Automatically review pull requests using Gemini.
 This workflow can be triggered by pull request events and provides a comprehensive review of the changes.
-*   **[Gemini CLI Assistant](./gemini-cli)**: A general-purpose, conversational AI assistant that can be invoked within pull requests and issues to perform a wide range of tasks.
+*   **[Gemini CLI Assistant](./gemini-assistant)**: A general-purpose, conversational AI assistant that can be invoked within pull requests and issues to perform a wide range of tasks.

 ## Setup